-The Trustees are reviewing the change of the Plan's year-end from April 30 to December 31 in order to simplify filing requirements and administrative responsibilities.
-We stress that a change to the Plan's year-end date will not impact any past or future benefits or eligibility requirements.
+In addition, the Trustees have amended the Plan to change the Plan's year-end from April 30 to December 31.
+This amendment was made in order to simplify filing requirements and administrative responsibilities.
+We stress that this change to the Plan's year-end date will not impact any past or future benefits or eligibility requirements in any way.